sam-paech/auto-antislop/README.md

 **Tau parameters**
    There is also a `tau` parameter for each of the two *target* loss terms, which acts as penalty free range (in logits) within which logits can move relative to baseline without incurring loss.
 Setting tau to > 0 can be helpful when using mse_target_tokenwise, to allow the model to learn more easily and reach higher preference accuracies when training.
 A reasonable range is 0-1.5.
 Higher values may lead to degradation with some models.

-**Which to choose: mse_target_tokenwise or mse_target_aggregate**
-  You can use both loss terms together, but mse_target_tokenwise will tend dominate as it's a applied per-token, where the aggregate term allows logits to move significantly before it kicks in.
-  Some models can tolerate the more permissive mse_target_aggregate term without degrading; other models are more sensitive and need mse_target_tokenwise to keep logits closer to baseline.
-  Check in the `configs/` dir for training recipes for specific models that have worked.
+Check in the `configs/` dir for training recipes for specific models.

 #### FTPO Tunable hyper-parameters